-As at December 31, 2016, the Trust's exposure to interest rate risk is limited.
-All of the Trust's debt consists of fixed rate debt in the form of the 2021 Debentures and the 2023 Debentures.
+As at December 31, 2017, the Trust's exposure to interest rate risk is limited.
+Approximately 95% of the Trust's interest bearing debt consists of fixed rate debt in the form of the 2021 Debentures and the 2023 Debentures.
 These debentures, after taking into account the related cross currency interest rate swaps, have effective fixed interest rates of 2.68% and 2.43%, respectively.
-As a result, none of the Trust's debt is exposed to variable interest rate risk.
+As a result, an insignificant amount of the Trust's debt is exposed to variable interest rate risk.